Maze Builder Docs 7.5.6

 Examples

-Command-Line Interface
+Command-Line Interface (CLI)

-Run the binary_tree algorithm with long arguments:
+Run the binary_tree algorithm with long arguments and make a Wavefront object maze:

 mazebuildercli.exe --rows=25 --columns=25 --seed=42 --algo=binary_tree --output=bt.obj